 Introduction | Types of Positivism

 Positivism is the view that the only authentic knowledge is scientific knowledge, and that such knowledge can only come from positive affirmation of theories through strict scientific method (techniques for investigating phenomena based on gathering observable, empirical and measurable evidence, subject to specific principles of reasoning).
-The doctrine was developed in the mid-19th Century by the French sociologist and philospher Auguste Comte (1798 - 1857).
+The doctrine was developed in the mid-19th Century by the French sociologist and philosopher Auguste Comte (1798 - 1857).

 The term "positive" in the epistemological sense indicates a "value-free" or objective approach to the study of humanity that shares much in common with methods employed in the natural sciences, as contrasted with "normative", which is indicative of how things should or ought to be.

 Comte saw the scientific method as replacing Metaphysics in the history of thought and Philosophy of Science.
-His Law of Three Stages (or Universal Rule) sees society as undergoing three progressive phases in its quest for the truth: the theological (where everything is referenced to God, and the divine will subsumes human rights); the metaphysical (the post-Enlightenment humanist period, where the universal rights of humanity are most important); and the positive (the final scientific stage, where individual rights are more important than the rule of any one person).
+His Law of Three Stages (or Universal Rule) sees society as undergoing three progressive phases in its quest for the truth: the theological (where everything is referenced to God, and the divine will subsume human rights); the metaphysical (the post-Enlightenment humanist period, where the universal rights of humanity are most important); and the positive (the final scientific stage, where individual rights are more important than the rule of any one person).
 Comte believed that Metaphysics and theology should be replaced by a hierarchy of sciences, from mathematics at the base to sociology at the top.

 There are five main principles behind Positivism: